MCP for Facebook in ChatGPT and Claude with Kondado

 This is the read the Facebook panel only gives one post at a time and with no cross-comparison.
 With the right question, you find out in seconds what worked this month and use it to plan the next one, instead of scrolling back through the feed trying to remember.

-What type of content drives the most organic reach?
+What type of content drives the most engagement?

-Directly: the assistant groups your posts by format (video, photo, link or text) and shows which one reaches the most people without paid media.
-You ask "what type of post had the most organic reach this month?" and ChatGPT or Claude compare the average reach of each format from your page's history.
+Directly: the assistant groups your posts by format (video, photo, link or text) and shows which one drives the most reactions and comments.
+You ask "what type of post had the most engagement this month?" and ChatGPT or Claude compare the average engagement of each format from your page's history.

 This is the decision that guides the editorial calendar.
-Knowing that video reaches twice as far as a link, or that a photo engages more than text with your specific audience, swaps guesswork for evidence and tells you where to invest production effort the following month.
+Knowing that video engages twice as much as a link, or that a photo draws more reactions than text with your specific audience, swaps guesswork for evidence and tells you where to invest production effort the following month.

 Are you gaining or losing followers over time?